SJ23 Tech Tip B21, (UPDATED 2022-10-22) Bob Schimmel, Randy Cook, Kevin, Dennis Wolfe. | |

 quite a balancing act in lumpy water.

 Lifeline covered in vinyl can be a hazard in the long run due to hidden corrosion.
 One day when you need it most, the line lets go.
 Not good!
-So consider replacing them with Dyneema which is real easy to splice.
-But you still need chafe protection at each stanchion hole in the form of a vinyl tube. ____________________________________ LIFELINE PADDING (1998) - Shortly after installing Panache's pushpit in 1998 I realized that leaning against the life line for an extended length of time was not comfortable.
-So I decided to add foam padding over the lines adjacent to the cockpit; (hollow foam water line insulating tube or a foam noodle covered with blue Sunbrella).
-You can see one here and above.
-They work very well but with years of body pressure against them, the life line wire eventually wore through the foam, leaving the sharp line against my back again.
+So consider replacing them with Dyneema (Tech Tip B37) which is easy to splice.
+But you still need chafe protection at each stanchion hole in the form of a vinyl tube. ____________________________________ LIFELINE PADDING (1998) - Shortly after installing Panache's pushpit in 1998 I figured out that leaning against the life line for an extended length of time was not comfortable.
+So I added foam padding over the lines adjacent to the cockpit; (hollow foam water line insulating tube or a foam noodle covered with blue Sunbrella cloth).
+You can see one here and below.
+They work very well but with years of body pressure against them, the thinner life line wire eventually wore through the foam, leaving the sharp line against my back again.
 Aaarch, nothing lasts forever I guess!
 (2022) I recently replaced the foam and this time inserted a vinyl tube inside the hollow foam with the life line run through the vinyl tube.
-The vinyl tube should spread the load over a wider area to keep the pads comfortable and make them last longer.
+The vinyl tube spreads the load over a wider area to keep the pads comfortable and make them last longer.
 I also soaked the cloth in hot water and scrubbed off the Lichen growth which shows you how long I've had these pads.
 Maybe 34 years is forever after all.

 With Canada having converted to metric in 1975, the foam insulating tube today is a tad thicker than the previous imperial version which means it fills the Sunbrella tubes fully, resulting in a softer pad.
 Sometimes change is a good thing. |